OWASP/www-chapter-penang/index.md

 ---
 ## Welcome

 A warm welcome from the OWASP Penang Chapter!
 We are dedicated to improving software security through open-source initiatives, cutting-edge research, and extensive education as members of the worldwide OWASP community.
-Cybersecurity experts, programmers, and enthusiasts from Silicon Valley and the neighbouring regions come together in our chapter to learn from one another, work on solutions together, and make the internet a safer place.
+Cybersecurity experts, programmers, and enthusiasts from Penang and the neighbouring regions come together in our chapter to learn from one another, work on solutions together, and make the internet a safer place.

 Anyone who is excited about and interested in application security is welcome.
 There are no costs to attend any meeting. **You don't need to be a member of OWASP**.